CafeVariomeUoL/EPND/README.md

 **HTTP Request Method : GET**

-/filtering_terms returns information about available individual filters for this beacon's entry types.
+/filtering_terms returns returns a list of the filtering terms accepted by that Beacon instance.

 <h3 id="example-request-and-response-for-filtering_terms"> Example response for filtering_terms </h3>